ozzmos/coding-style/python.md

 variable : lowercase, underscores can be used to improve readability
 function name : lowercase, underscores can be used to improve readability
 class name : use CapWords convention
+method name : lowercase, underscores can be used to improve readability
 module name : short lowercase name, use of underscores is discouraged